wethod/learning-center-source/content/budget/index.md

 2. Compile the budget;
 3. Submit the budget for approval by clicking on the top left button "**submit for approval**";
 4. When the budget is approved by a supervisor, you will be able to [plan](/planning/index/) some resource on the project and start working on it;
-5. Whenever you need to modify the budget, you can set it back to draft and restart from point **3**.
-Each time a new budget version is approved, it's saved and you can access it through the dropdown list under the Price's Detail panel.
+5. Whenever you need to modify the budget, you can set it back to draft and restart from point
+3. Each time a new budget version is approved, it's saved and you can access it through the dropdown list under the Price's Detail panel.

+When a budget is submitted, a supervisor can appreciate all the changes by looking at the orange labels.
+This makes the approval process easier and faster.

+{{< img-center src="/uploads/2018/10/19/budget-approving.png">}}

+Not sure if a budget's area will fit or not?
+Just switch it off! **Switching off an area** will make it no more burden on the budget's esteem.
+You can always switch back on a switched off area.

+To switch an area your budget must be in draft.

+{{< img-center src="/uploads/2018/10/19/switch.gif">}}

+Want to see the difference between two approved budget's versions?
+Hit the **Compare versions** button and select the two versions you want to compare.
+Use the *Clear* button to compare other two version and click *Close* to ending comparisons.

+{{< img-center src="/uploads/2018/10/19/compare.gif">}}